MinecraftForge/MinecraftForge/README.txt

 ==============================

 To install this source code for development purposes, extract this zip file.
 It ships with a demonstration mod.
-Run "gradle setupDevWorkspace" to create a gradle environment primed with FML.
+Run "gradle setupFML" to create a gradle environment primed with FML.
 Run gradle eclipse or gradle idea to create an IDE workspace of your choice.
 Refer to ForgeGradle for more information about the gradle environment